Conditional Shortcodes in Email Notifications & Form Confirmation

-You can use conditions inside Form Confirmation or Email Notifications by using our Conditional Shortcodes.
+You can use conditions inside Form Confirmation or Email Notifications or PDF by using our Conditional Shortcodes.

-Suppose you want to show a text on your form confirmation based on user submitted data, you can use this type of shortcodes.
+Suppose you want to show a text on your form confirmation based on user-submitted data, you can use this type of shortcode.

 The shortcode can be used like this: